paralax/awesome-honeypots/README.md

     - [SCADA honeynet](http://scadahoneynet.sourceforge.net) - Building Honeypots for Industrial Networks
     - [GasPot](https://github.com/sjhilt/GasPot) - Veeder Root Gaurdian AST, common in the oil and gas industry.

-- Deployment
-    - [Dionaea and EC2 in 20 Minutes](http://andrewmichaelsmith.com/2012/03/dionaea-honeypot-on-ec2-in-20-minutes/) - a tutorial on setting up Dionaea on an EC2 instance
-    - [honeypotpi](https://github.com/free5ty1e/honeypotpi) - Script for turning a Raspberry Pi into a Honey Pot Pi

 - Data Analysis
     - [Kippo-Graph](http://bruteforce.gr/kippo-graph) - a full featured script to visualize statistics from a Kippo SSH honeypot
     - [Kippo stats](https://github.com/mfontani/kippo-stats) - Mojolicious app to display statistics for your kippo SSH honeypot